jmuru/Node-Gulp/README.md

 });
 ```

-The default task (called when you run `gulp` in the terminal window), which then uses all of the functions above
+The default task (called when you run `gulp` in the terminal window), which then executes all of the specified tasks within gulpfile.js

 ```
 // default task
 gulp.task('default', ['browser-sync', 'watch', 'babel', 'sass']);